dust765/ClassicUO_old/README.md

 UI UCC BUFFBAR - Provides a visible timer for next swing and disarm.
 You can enable lines individually enable them and also lock the UI to prevent moving it.
 There is a txt in /Data/Client to modify the timers for weapons.
 It does NOT change calculation with SSI or the like.

+UI UCC SELF - Is an Automation feature to bandaid yourself, use pouches, pots and enhanced apple (auto rearms a weapon after being disarmed).

+Checkboxes on the UI

+Rearm Pot - Auto rearm after pot.

+Armorer Guild -  Auto rearm after being disarmed.

+Thiefes Guild - Disables any actions when hidden.

+Mages Guild - Disables any actions when a spellcursor is up.

+Tavern - Diable auto disarm.

 # features macros

 HighlightTileAtRange (toggle)